iwozere/crypto-trading/README.md

-# Crypto Trading Strategy Framework
+# Trading Framework

-A modular framework for developing, testing, and optimizing cryptocurrency trading strategies using Backtrader.
+A modular framework for developing, testing, and optimizing cryptocurrency and shares trading strategies using Backtrader.

 ## Project Structure